-The guiding plan and addition design for the Detroit Historical Museum started with a provocation: can architecture foster experiences that present history as a living, dynamic art rather than a fixed canon?
-Working in close collaboration with the museum’s staff and leadership, the project crafted a response by tactically reconfiguring a building constructed in 1951 and expanded in 1967.
+The guiding plan and proposed addition for the Detroit Historical Museum begin with a fundamental question: how might architecture frame history as an active and evolving practice rather than a fixed record?
+Developed in close collaboration with museum leadership and staff, the project strategically reworks a building constructed in 1951 and expanded in 1967.

 2022